IIIF/cookbook-recipes/recipe/0013-placeholderCanvas/index.md

 # Related recipes

-* [Additional optional accompanying content] describes how to use `accompanyingCanvas`, a similar property to this one.
+* [Additional optional accompanying content][0014] describes how to use `accompanyingCanvas`, a similar property to this one.

 {% include acronyms.md %}
 {% include links.md %}